 Best scope for a $2,500+ budget

 It is well worth reading this awesome blog for their more detailed review!
 The Vortex Gen II above and the Nightforce ATACR seem to be the best for the serious Nomad Rifleman.
 Also, Schmidt & Bender has reduced their prices in recent years and they do have very good quality glass!
+When we set the world record at 4.4 mile sin 2022, we used a vortex Razor Gen II 6-36, it is incredible!

 I asked legendary competitor and long range tactical match organizer Elden Dalley his opinion, and this was his awesome response: